Why I Let My Son Play Barefoot In The Snow

 “MOMMY!
 MOMMYYYYYY!”
 He screamed as he threw his arms in the air desperately asking to be picked up.

 I grabbed him up and wrapped my warm hands around his cold feet as his arms gripped my neck.

 I brought him in to sit next to the fire on my lap and I held his feet in my hands under the blankets until he was warm.

 He never tried to go outside with bare feet again.
-He learned his lesson through experience which is how most of us learn though out life.
-Had I let him make the mistake in the first place it would have saved me about a month of horrible behavior instead of trying to control him.
+He learned his lesson through experience which is how most of us learn thoughout life.
+Had I let him make the mistake in the first place it would have saved me about a month of horrible behavior while trying to control him.

 I still use this powerful parenting technique now.
 I let my child make age-appropriate choices.
 I let my child make mistakes.
 I warn him first of course but once the mistake is made there is no “I told you so.”
 I just help him fix the mistake and we discuss how he can handle the situation differently the next time.

 Most Popular on Family